heri/studiozenkai/content/post/balancing-developer-happinness-and-customer-success.md

 Once you get the total, then divide by Cideal which is the ideal cost

 Start tracking WCH and CDDI today.
 Experiment, measure, and share your results!

+**Trade-offs**

+It is possible for a team to focus temporarily on Delivery Performance.
+You can increase developer burden to get a feature released before a deadline.
+You can also spend more time reducing burnout.
+But both cases are unstainable.
+There is a trade-off, and a good Head of Engineering knows how to increase Delivery Performance while at the same time decreasing Burden.

+**Why It Matters**

+In one project, we noticed a spike in overtime and attrition.
+By revisiting our processes, we reduced attrition from 20% to 5% while maintaining a WCH of 90%.
+The metrics worked because they showed us where to focus.

+Start tracking WCH and CDDI today.
+Experiment.
+Refine.
+Share your results.

+And remember: The happiest customers are loyal.
+But the happiest developers stick around longer — and don’t dream of deleting your app after hours.